Android-PowerUser/Windroid_11/README.md

 You are viewing Windroid 11!

 ## Documentation
-Windroid 11 is in the beta phase .
+Windroid 11 is yet in the beta phase.
-It is based on the Linux kernel that is preinstalled on every Android.
+It is based on the Linux kernel that is preinstalled on every Androidsystem.